cisquare/ci2.us/content/about.md

 - Crazy thoughts, how a thought would change the field
   -	Example: invite PhD candidates to write about their theses
 - (re)search, archaeologist in the literature
   - Example: what is the origin of normal distribution?
 When does statistics become a science?
-Ancient devices for computing.
--	Dialogue, interviews with professors, PhD students about their thesis project, alumni, etc.
+-	Dialogue, interviews with professors, PhD students about their thesis project, alumni, etc
 - Anything that is about math and fun